 If you’re like me, you have plenty of low spots or divots around your lawn.
 Excess top-soil is a great way to level these spots out.
 Specifically, look around where pets are known to dig.

 Take a walk around your house and look at your fence line and the area next to your foundation.
 I guarantee you’ll find at least a spot or two that could use some refilling.
+In fact, you might be able to repair soil erosion on your patio with it!

 Add around trees